drewlearns/OS_100days/README.md

 # OS_100days
 An opensource Project from CodingWithDrew.com

 ## About

-Ever do the [100daysofcode.com](https://100daysofcode.com) challenge and find yourself skipping, forgetting which day, etc?
+Ever done the [100daysofcode.com](https://100daysofcode.com) challenge and found yourself skipping, forgetting which day you are on, etc?

-Well this project aims to correct that with friendly reminders, a simple way to keep track of what day you are on, and will allow you to tweet directly from it.  (hopefully)
+This project aims to help you stay consistent by giving you friendly reminders, a simple way to keep track of what day you are on, and will allow you to tweet directly from it (hopefully!).

 ## Is it opensource?